go101/immutable-value-proposal/README.md

 You may have got it, a value hosted at a specified memory address may represent as a read-only value or a writable value, depending on context.
 So a non-constant read-only values might be not an immutable value.
-(But there are really some non-constant read-only values are immutable values.
+(But there are really some non-constant read-only values which are immutable values.
-Please see the following for such examples.)
+Please read the following for such examples.)

 #### assignment and conversion rules

-Abouve has mentions:
+Above has mentioned:
 * a named constant must be bound to a value in its declaration.
   It can't be assigned to again later.
 * a writer value is assignable to a reader variable,